ZarkosCypher/Programing-Cheat-Sheets/Python.md

 ### Comments: ###
-<p>Human readable comments that will not be ran by the machine
+Human readable comments that will not be ran by the machine
 ```python
 #This is a single line comment
 """